MathElderGod/Alexander-s-GitHub-Pages-Project/index.md

 Overall, this list is only bound to get bigger.
 I have recieved an A in all of these classes, but this does not mean they were easy nor fun.
 I am currently taking CSE 101, 110, and 167.
 I hope that these courses can continue to teach me more about what it truly means to be a programmer as I am still learning about what being a programmer truly means.
 As a first generation programmer, It is difficult to compare my experience or even share a passion I have for computer science since I do not know much beyond what I have learned here at UCSD.

-Anyways, while taking this LAB week 0-1, I realised that the instructions state to use `git branch name_of_new_branch`.
+Anyways, while taking this LAB week 0-1, I realized that the instructions state to use `git branch name_of_new_branch`.
 After creating this branch, it asks the user to `git checkout name_of_new_branch`.
 While looking at an online reference, it mentions that we need to type `git branch` after that so that we may make new changes in the new branch.
 I did not do this, and somehow all my work still worked.
 So I am a bit confused by this, but I hope to keep learning about git and other cool things throughout the quarter!

 ## My Goals for CSE 110